cockroachdb/docs/v22.1/aws-dms.md

     Try selecting **Full LOB mode** in your [task settings](#step-2-2-task-settings).
 If this does not resolve the error, select **Limited LOB mode** and gradually increase the **Maximum LOB size** until the error goes away.
 For more information about LOB (large binary object) modes, see the [AWS documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.LOBSupport.html).

-- If you encounter an `ABORT_REASON_CLIENT_REJECT` error when migrating an especially large table, and are running v22.1.14 or later, set the following session variable using [`ALTER ROLE ...
+- If you encounter a `TransactionRetryWithProtoRefreshError` error in the [Amazon CloudWatch logs](#step-2-2-task-settings) or [CockroachDB logs](logging-overview.html) when migrating an especially large table with millions of rows, and are running v22.1.14 or later, set the following session variable using [`ALTER ROLE ...
 SET {session variable}`](alter-role.html#set-default-session-variable-values-for-a-role):

     {% include_cached copy-clipboard.html %}
     ~~~ sql